Can You Smoke Weed Anywhere in NYC?

 Since cannabis products can be intoxicating, there are a few places where you can smoke cigarettes that you’re not allowed to smoke weed.
 You cannot smoke in cars (even parked cars), hookah lounges, or cigar bars.

-The days of smokey NYC bars are long gone, and today, the city that never sleeps is mostly smoke-free.
+The days of smoky NYC bars are long gone, and today, the city that never sleeps is mostly smoke-free.
 You are not allowed to smoke cigarettes in many places in NYC, which means you can’t smoke weed there either.

 No smoking is allowed in: